joesobo/PoleskiPortfolio/src/notes/3. Resources/⌨️ General Dev/Vim.md

 # `= this.file.name`

+This is my cheatsheet for everything that I think I will need to use while trying to learn Vim.

 ## Modes
 - `Normal` - Navigate default, Press `Esc` or `CTRL + C` to navigate to
 - `Insert` - Typing, Press `i` to navigate to